mesurace/Project-Management-System/README.md

-#Project Management System Using Hibernate
+# Project Management System Using Hibernate

-PROJECT TITLE: Project management system

-PROJECT DESCRIPTION:

 It is an academic project to fullfil the requirement of Enterprise Architecture Assignement.The goal of the project is to gain more experience practicing with Hibernate.
 It is a web application to register volunteering projects and recruit for volunteers.